MaxW125/inventory-lite-web/README.md

 ## Resetting the Database (Local Development)

+This will permanently delete all local inventory and transaction data.

 To reset the database to a clean state during local development:

 1) Stop FastAPI (if running)